TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 2. **Stage 2: static preset palettes.** Define Material 3-compatible preset palettes for NewPipe Material, Neutral, Green, Blue, Purple, Orange, Pink, and Red.
-3. **Stage 3: settings UI for theme color.** Add the Appearance setting, persist the selected value, and ensure export/import carries the new preference safely with existing settings backup flows.
+3. **Stage 3: settings UI for theme color.** The Appearance setting and preference key/resources have been added with `follow_system` as the default, and the value is saved through normal preferences for export/import compatibility.
+Runtime color override is not wired yet.
 4. **Stage 4: optional preview chips.** Consider compact preview chips or color swatches in the settings UI after the underlying palette behavior is stable.
 5. **Stage 5: QA matrix.** Validate dynamic color, presets, fallbacks, and